-2 Gleason settled with Customer A through voluntary mediation.
+2 Joseph Stone Capital settled with the customer through mediation.

-- B. To be notified of the complaint and have the opportunity to answer the allegations in writing; - C. To defend against the allegations in a disciplinary hearing before a hearing panel, to have a written record of the hearing made, and to have a written decision issued; and - D. To appeal any such decision to the National Adjudicatory Council (NAC) and then to the U.S. Securities and Exchange Commission and a U.S. Court of Appeals.
+- A. To have a complaint issued specifying the allegations against him; - B. To be notified of the complaint and have the opportunity to answer the allegations in writing; - C. To defend against the allegations in a disciplinary hearing before a hearing panel, to have a written record of the hearing made, and to have a written decision issued; and - D. To appeal any such decision to the National Adjudicatory Council (NAC) and then to the U.S. Securities and Exchange Commission and a U.S. Court of Appeals.